The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

 \subsection{Further insights from RWs and SB1 systems}

 Runaway stars provide valuable clues to identify past binary interactions.
-Their peculiar velocities are generally attributed to either the binary supernova scenario \citep[BSS,][]{Blaauw1961} or to the dynamical ejection scenario \citep[DES,][]{Poveda1967}.
+The peculiar velocities are generally attributed to either the binary supernova scenario \citep[BSS,][]{Blaauw1961} or to the dynamical ejection scenario \citep[DES,][]{Poveda1967}.
 Among these channels, the BSS is particularly relevant for understanding the surface chemical properties of massive stars.
-Prior to the supernova (SN), mass transfer in the binary can spin up the future RW (the gainer) and modify its chemical composition, potentially leading to helium enrichment \citep{Packet1981,vandenHeuvel1985, Blaauw1993}.
+Prior to the supernova (SN), mass transfer in the binary can spin up the future RW (the gainer) and modify its chemical composition, potentially leading to He enrichment \citep{Packet1981,vandenHeuvel1985, Blaauw1993}.
 After the SN, the former binary will most likely result unbound, although not necessarily \citep[e.g.,][]{Renzo2019,CarreteroCastrillo2025}.
 These signatures -- fast rotation, altered chemical abundances, and absence of detectable companions -- are therefore expected in RW stars produced via binary interaction.
-In this context, assessing the RW and binarity status of He-rich O-type stars becomes an important diagnostic.
-As noted before, this work represents the first large-scale observational analysis combining He abundances, rotation, RW status, and SB1 information.

-In Sect.~\ref{RWs+SB1} (see also Table~\ref{Statistics_RWs_SB1} and Fig.~\ref{YHevsvsini}), we showed that runaways are significantly more frequent among He-rich stars (48\%) than among He-normal ones (24\%), with the fraction increasing to 62\% when considering only fast rotators.
-This result provides strong additional support for the binary-interaction scenario as the primary explanation for the presence of helium-enriched surfaces in a non-negligible fraction of O-type stars, and extends the conclusions reached by \citet{Britavskiy2023} and \citet{CarreteroCastrillo2025} in their studies of fast-rotating O-type stars.
+In Sect.~\ref{RWs+SB1}, we showed that runaways are significantly more frequent among He-rich stars (48\%) than among He-normal ones (24\%), with the fraction increasing to 62\% when considering only fast rotators.
+This result provides strong additional support for the binary-interaction scenario as the primary explanation for the presence of He-enriched surfaces among O-type stars, and extends the conclusions reached by \citet{Britavskiy2023} and \citet{CarreteroCastrillo2025} regarding the impact of binary interaction in these type of stars.

-Conversely, the fraction of detected SB1 systems is clearly lower in the He-rich sample (18\%) compared to the He-normal population (33\%).
+Conversely, the fraction of detected SB1 systems is lower in the He-rich sample (18\%) compared to the He-normal population (33\%).
 Several effects can account for this reduced SB1 incidence.
-As discussed above, a large fraction of He-rich stars are identified as runaways, suggesting that they are mass gainers in systems that underwent mass transfer -- leading to helium enrichment -- followed by disruption after the supernova explosion of the donor star (see Sect.~\ref{binmodels}).
+As discussed above, a large fraction of He-rich stars are identified as runaways, suggesting that they are mass gainers in systems that underwent mass transfer -- leading to He enrichment -- followed by disruption after the supernova explosion of the donor star (see Sect.~\ref{binmodels}).
 Consistent with this picture, only four out of the 30 He-rich runaway stars in our sample are detected as SB1 systems (Fig.~\ref{sHRD}).

 In addition, a small fraction of He-rich stars may be merger products, in which any dynamical signature of binarity has been erased.
 Finally, some objects may correspond to post–mass-transfer systems that remain bound, but in which the initially more massive star has evolved into a low-mass stripped star or a compact object.
 In such cases, the donor becomes difficult to detect in the optical spectrum, while the mass gainer -- the currently more massive and optically more luminous component -- exhibits a relatively small orbital velocity amplitude, making SB1 detection particularly challenging.
 In this regard, the relatively low incidence of He-enrichment in the SB1s is consistent with the idea that binaries with significant radial velocity variations are mostly pre-interaction systems \citep{deMink2014}.